Lembas Bread From Lord of the Rings Recipe

 Instructions

-1. Preheat the oven to 425°F (220°C).
+1. Preheat the Oven: Preheat the oven to 425°F (220°C).
 Prepare a baking sheet by lining it with parchment paper or lightly greasing it to prevent sticking.

 Notes